lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

 Eject the card from the machine, and put it into the Rpi, attach ethernet cable, HDMI cable, keyboard cable, and finally power cable, then put the kettle on and wait for the system to do its magic.

-Once the system started, you can log in (user: ubuntu, pwd: ubuntu; you'll be asked to change this one soon after the first login), but you should wait for a while before proceeding, as the system is upgrading itself in the background.
-You could have a hint of when things are done by running `htop`, you should be clear to go when you don't see any `unattended-upgrade` in the list of running processes.
+Once the system starts, you should wait for a while before proceeding, as the system upgrades itself in the background, and you want to avoid to mess up with it.
+The first time you log in (user: ubuntu, pwd: ubuntu) you'll be asked to change the password.
+You could run `htop` to have a hint on the stautus of the upgrades, you should be clear to go when you don't see any `unattended-upgrade` in the list of running processes.

 Once updates are done, run `ifconfig` to have a look at the dynamic ip address that your Rpi has been assigned.
 Take a note of it, and if you prefer to work from another device on your local network, instead of the keyboard and wired tv/monitor, fire up the terminal, or if you're on windows an ssh client like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) or [MobaXterm](https://mobaxterm.mobatek.net/), and connect using the ip address just found and the standard port 22.
 If something does not work, try to run the following:
 ```